Recent Posts

 Zipping Through Zagreb

 Zagreb, the largest city in Croatia, just happened to be the start of my vacation.
 This beautiful city also happens to be the capital of Croatia.
 The town is split in half by a hill and connected by a funicular and a tunnel system.
-The
+The parts of the town are not surprisingly called the upper and lower town.
+The funicular is one of the shortest funiculars in the world.

 The Common Not-So-Wildlife of Croatia